 Financial instruments are subject to the risk of changes in value due to changes in the level of interest profit for its financial assets liabilities carrying floating interest rates.
-The effective interest rates and the periods in which interest bearing financial assets and liabilities are repriced or mature are indicated in the respective notes.
+The effective interest rates and the periods in which interest-bearing financial assets and liabilities are repriced or mature are indicated in the respective notes.

-The following table demonstrates the sensitivity to a reasonably possible change in interest rates, with all other variables held constant, of the Group's profit through the impact on floating rate borrowings:
+The following table demonstrates the sensitivity to a reasonably possible change in interest rates, with all other variables held constant, of the Group's profit through the impact on floating interest rates:

+2022

-2021 Increase / (decrease) in Effect on consolidated interest / profit rate Balances as of December 31 statement of profit or loss Term deposits ± 0.5% 1,090,296 ± 5,451 Finance lease payables ± 0.5% (350,000) ± 1,750 Term loans ± 0.5% (4,934,183) ± 24,671 b) Credit risk
+Increase / (decrease) in interest / profit rate Balances as of December 31 Effect on consolidated statement of profit or loss

+Term loans ± 0.5% (7,154,525) ± 35,773

+2021

+Increase / Effect on

+(decrease) in consolidated

+interest / profit Balances as of statement of

+rate December 31 profit or loss

+Ijara payable ± 0.5% (350,000) ± 1,750

+Term loans ± 0.5% (4,934,183) ± 24,671

+b) Credit risk